lightning/bolts/07-routing-gossip.md

 to the signature of the double-SHA256 of the message after the end of `node-signature-2`, using `node-id-1` and `node-id-2` as keys respectively.

+The creating node SHOULD set `len` to the minimum length required to hold the `features` bits it sets.

 The receiving node MUST ignore the message if the output specified by `channel-id` does not correspond to a P2WSH using `bitcoin-key-1` and `bitcoin-key-2` as